clearlinux/swupd-client/docs/swupd.1.rst

     - `-Y, --picky`

-        List files which should not exist.
+        Also List files which should not exist.
 Only files listed in the manifests should exist.
+If the flag is used along with --fix, it removes these files.

     - `-X, --picky-tree=[PATH]`